Jane Parker, WalletHub Credit Card Advisor

-A balance transfer APR is the interest rate an issuer charges on debts moved to a credit card from another loan or credit card.
+A balance transfer APR is the interest rate an issuer charges on debts moved to a credit card from another loan or card.
 Many balance transfer offers include an introductory 0% APR that lasts for a specified number of months, usually 6 to 21 months.

 Here are some of the best balance transfer credit cards:

-This card comes with a 0% intro APR for 18 months.
-The regular APR is 16.99% - 26.99% (V).
-The card’s balance transfer fee is: 3% intro fee ($5 min) for each transfer in first 4 months, after that 5% ($5 min) for each transfer.
+Th Citi Double Cash Card comes with a 0% intro balance transfer APR for 18 months.
+The regular APR is 18.99% - 28.99% (V).
+The card’s balance transfer fee is 3% intro fee ($5 min) for each transfer in first 4 months, after that 5% ($5 min) for each transfer.

 In most cases, you will need a good credit score or better to qualify for one of the best balance transfer credit cards.
-Issuers will also review other information, such as your credit history, income, employment status, payment history and debt level.
+Issuers will also review other information, such as your credit history, income, employment status, payment history, and debt level.

 So, when comparing balance transfer credit cards, it’s important to look at more than just the introductory balance transfer APR.
 Applicants should also consider the card’s regular APR, along with its transfer fee and annual fee.
 It’s important to consider how long it will take to repay the transferred debt, too.